 STRUCTURE AND PROGRESSION

-After introductions, move into your planned practice schedule.
+After introductions, move into your basketball practice plan.
 Start with some stretching and warm up routines, like some light jogging, backpedaling and shuffling.
 This warm up will get everyone on their feet and moving.
-Stretching and warming up can also serve as practice in itself, since these motions help players understand their body control and can lead to better balance and coordination, plus change-of-direction and change-of-speed abilities.
+Stretching and warming up can also serve as practice in itself.
+These motions help players understand their body control and can lead to better balance and coordination.
+Warming up can also help with change-of-direction and change-of-speed abilities, too.

 Once everyone is warmed up, you can begin your instruction.
-At the youth level, the main focus is player development, so a majority of your practice time should be spent on individual skill work.
-These drills are vital to building a foundation in a player that will allow them to be more fluid on the court.
+At the youth level, the main focus is player development.
+The majority of your practice time should be spent on individual skill work.
+These drills are vital to building a player’s foundation and can allow them to be more fluid on the court.
 Focus on these skill areas:

 - Defensive Coverage

 It’s also beneficial to mix in drills that not only teach the skill and motion, but showcase when and how to use the skill.
 You can go up for countless rebounds and practice boxing out with perfect form again and again, but beating an opposing player is a lot harder than beating an opposing stopwatch.
 It is important as a coach to instill training routines that not only teach the technical side of basketball, but also allow players to gain experience in competition.
 A great way to keep kids entertained and in training mode is to include small scrimmages or small sided (1 vs. 1, 2 vs. 2, 3 vs. 3) slots in your regimen.